2024-databases-bereacollege/kentuckians-for-the-common-wealth/README.md

 ## Javascript

 Javascript is used to control the __behavior__ of our page on the the client-side.
 This is usually used for validation, asynchronous requests to the web server, and improving the user interface.
 Some web applications are entirely written in javascript (e.g., React, Angular).
+Javascript can manipulate the structure of an html page, trigger browser and page events, and interact with the hardware that runs the browser.

 ## PostgreSQL

+PostgreSQL is an open-source relational database management system (RDBMS).

 # Application Description
 ## Model-View-Controller (MVC)